 When the state agency certifies the worker's eligibility status, it sends a determination letter to the employer.

 You can estimate your potential tax credit using this WOTC Tax Savings Calculator from the DOL.
 The amount of the potential tax credit is based on an estimate of $2,400 per employee.

 Wages Counted for the Tax Credit

-Now that you have hired employees who make your business eligible for the tax credit, the next step is determining the amount of wages for the tax credit for each eligible employee.
-The wages must be paid in the first year of employment, so you will have to wait until you have one year's pay to make the application for the tax credit to the IRS.
+After the employee is hired, the next step is determining the amount of wages for the tax credit for that employee.
+The wages must be paid in the first year of employment, and the employee must have worked 120 hours in their first year to qualify.
+As a result, you may have to wait until 120 hours has been accumulated by an employee before filing and qualifying for the credit.

-You can include all payments made to the employee in that year, but:
+You can include all payments made to the employee in that year, with these details:

-- The wages must be wages on which your business has paid Federal Unemployment (FUTA) tax, and
+- The wages must be wages on which your business has paid federal unemployment tax.

 - They must actually have been paid by your business directly.
 Wages subsidized by another party or indirectly paid through your business don't count toward the WOTC.